About the Program

 Our program incorporates best practices in clinician training common in other medical and allied health fields that are not commonly part of speech-language pathology training programs.
 In each course with clinical content, students are tested on both knowledge as well as clinical skills.
 To help students further develop their clinical skills, there are clinical rotations each semester.
 Each clinical rotation is paired with a didactic course to help students focus on specific skills and knowledge to ensure a thorough education and maximize their clinical experiences.

 Students will complete a total of 82 credit hours over a two-year period.
-The program is year-round and the first cohort will begin in 2021.
+The program is year-round and the first cohort will begin Fall 2021.